arakelian/elastic-indexer/README.md

 better yet the new [High Level Rest Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html).

 With regards to the former, the answer is easy: Indexing data at scale involves many tasks that the low-level API simply does not provide support for.
 This includes:
-* Building Elastic documents (for indexing) that sourced from large, hierarchical JSON structure which must be transformed, massaged or redacted in some way;
+* Building Elastic documents for indexing that are sourced from large, hierarchical JSON structure which must be transformed, massaged or redacted in some way;
-* Handling the inevitable 'Server too busy' conditions that will occur in production environments with hundreds of nodes, and retrying index operations with backoff so that clusters can recover;
+* Handling the inevitable 'Server too busy' conditions that occur environments with hundreds of nodes, and retrying index operations with backoff so that clusters can recover;
-* Sending data to Elastic in an asynchronous manner so that your application can continue processing and allowing callers to register callbacks so that when indexing failures occur the application can retry at some future date.
+* Sending data to Elastic in an asynchronous manner so that your application can continue processing, while allowing callers to register callbacks so that if indexing fails (despite retries), the application can schedule a retry at a future date.

 With regards to the latter option, there are at least two things you should consider:
 * As of this writing (late February, 2018) the High Level Client remains in beta;